-(14) Deferred periodic amounts from supplemental security income and social security benefits that are received in a lump sum amount or in prospective monthly amounts, or any deferred Department of Veterans Affairs disability benefits that are received in a lump sum amount or prospective monthly amounts.
+(14) Deferred periodic amounts from supplemental security income and social security benefits that are received in a lump sum amount or in prospective monthly amounts, or any deferred Department of Veterans Affairs disability benefits

+© Copyright 2023 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use. that are received in a lump sum amount or prospective monthly amounts.

 (15) Amounts received by the family in the form of refunds or rebates under State or local law for property taxes paid on the dwelling unit;